Excerpts from Jim Conrad's

 In the above image most of the bud is filled with the granular, yellow, pollen-producing anthers of the future male flowers, while at the base, at the left of the cluster of male flowers, there's at least one smaller, paler, immature ball of female flowers from which a future fruit may develop.
 Below the flower balls several thin layers of green vegetative material is visible.
 The inner layers are cut-across future leaves.

 Speaking of leaves, with tweezers I removed the scales of a small leaf bud growing below a terminal bud.
-Inside the scales were green leaves with their five lobes directed upward, shown above.:
+Inside the scales were green leaves with their five lobes directed upward, shown below:

 What a pleasure having the little Sweetgum tree next to the cabin harbingering so eloquently the coming of spring.